allenrahbar/portfolio-project-one/README.md

 * Grammerly - used for checking for spelling and grammar typos for README.
 * Favicon - used to create favicon for page.
 * Tiny PNG - to resize images.
+* Beautifier.io - to clean up HTML and CSS text

 ## Design
 I wanted to make a visual page and not have too much content to keep the user interested.
 For colors I chose grey and white except for the contact page which has a black background.
 I experimented with several background images, fonts, and different text backgrounds until I finally got a website which I think is visually appealing for the user.